Padma Bhushan: Refusals and controversies

-In 2022, former West Bengal Chief Minister Buddhadeb Bhattacharya refused to accept his award on the eve of the 73rd Republic day of India.
-He reportedly refused to have been intimated about his nomination and straightaway exclaimed in media that if he has been awarded,he refuses the same.His name appeared on the official list of awardees, and so far he has refused the same.
+In 2022, former West Bengal Chief Minister Buddhadeb Bhattacharya refused to accept his award on the eve of the 73rd Republic Day of India.
+He reportedly refused to have been intimated about his nomination and straightaway exclaimed in the media that if he has been awarded, he refuses the same.
+His name appeared on the official list of awardees, and so far he has refused the same.